edgio-docs/edgio-docs/guides/starter.md

 Refer to the guides on [Routing](routing) and [Caching](caching) for the full syntax to use in your `routes.js` file.

-In addition to configuring your caching in `routes.jt` as shown above, you may need to employ [advanced prefetching techniques](#section_advanced_prefetching_techniques) to achieve the best possible performance
+In addition to configuring your caching in `routes.ts` as shown above, you may need to employ [advanced prefetching techniques](#section_advanced_prefetching_techniques) to achieve the best possible performance

 ### Understanding Caching and Prefetching